 There were certain things that I knew for sure I wanted from my stuffing recipe:

 - It needed to be cooked in the slow cooker.
-I don’t like turkey – this year we opted for a beef roast – so I had nothing to stuff.
-I also didn’t want to sacrifice oven space and am always looking for alternative cooking methods when making these giant meals.
+I don’t like turkey – we opt for this beef roast – so I often have nothing to stuff.
+I also didn’t want to sacrifice the valuable but limited oven space.

 Sausage & Apple Stuffing Recipe